Learn something new every day

 More Info... by email

 The prostate gland is approximately walnut-sized and surrounds the urethra.
 Located below and in front of the rectum and below the bladder, the prostate receives sperm from the vasa deferentia, which attach to the distal end to the testicles.
 The prostate mixes the sperm with an alkaline fluid that encourages semen flow and provides nourishment to the sperm.
 Though the vasa deferentia no longer transport sperm to the prostate following a vasectomy, the prostate continues producing and passing this fluid.
+Its role is generally unchanged and unaffected by the procedure.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!